josefM23/autocomplete-module/tests/ManualTests.md

 3. Enter the text "App".

 **Expected Result:**
-Suggestions matching the input "App" (e.g., "Apple") should be displayed.
+Suggestions matching the input "App" (e.g., "Apple", "Pineapple") should be displayed.

 **Actual Result:**
+Suggestions "Apple" and
-Suggestions "Apple" were displayed.
+"Pineapple" were displayed.

 **Status:** Pass